smysnk/factorio-discord-bot/README.md

 # Factorio Discord Bot

 This project contains a simple Discord bot that can manage a Factorio game server hosted on AWS EC2.
-The bot relies on `discord.py`, `boto3`, `paramiko` and `python-dotenv`.
+The bot is implemented in **Node.js** using `discord.js`, the AWS SDK, `ssh2` and `dotenv`.
 These dependencies must be installed in your environment along with valid AWS and Discord credentials stored in a `.env` file.

 ## Configuration